davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Model depths prepared from steady-state geotherms of 45-55 km are squarely within the boundaries of the spinel stability field, but the accuracy of this extrapolation si uncertain.

-Estimates of the thermal state of the deep lithosphere derived from seismic tomography show temperatures of 700--1100ºC occurring at depths of 50--100 km for coastal California [@Goes2002].
-This data is also mirrored by tomography showing a lithosphere-asthenosphere boundary at roughly 70 km depth for the southern Coast Ranges [@Li2007].

 The uncertainty of reconstructing depth based on values of surface heat flow provides motivation for improved thermal modeling.